We take a look at 9 Of The Best Cheap Synthesizers a modest amount of money can buy, proving that "cheap" just means "budget friendly"

 When it comes to getting hold of a cheap synthesizer, or at least the best cheap synthesizer to suit your studio or home recording set up without blowing your budget, there are loads of options out there that prove “cheap” just means “budget friendly”.

 In this blog, we’re going to look at 9 of the best cheap synthesizers that don’t suck with options from the likes of Korg, Teenage Engineering, Yamaha and Roli – all of which proving that you don’t have to spend a fortune to create professional level sounds.
 We’ll start with the smaller, hand held options and move our way up to the still very portable, but desk-orientated synths.

-First up we have the Teenage Engineering PO-28 Robot Synthesizer Sequencer.
-This pocket-sized synth is extremely fun to play with, providing hours upon hours of entertainment, but don’t think for a second that this is just a toy!
+First up we have the Teenage Engineering PO-137 Rick and Morty Pocket Operator Vocal Synthesizer.
+This pocket-sized synth is extremely fun to play with and ideal for Rick and Morty fans, providing hours upon hours of entertainment, but don’t think for a second that this is just a toy!

-At just over £50, this is an extremely affordable live synthesizer and sequencer complete with parameter locks and other professional level controls like punch-in effects and glide control.
+At just over £80, this is an extremely affordable live synthesizer and vocal sampler.
 This is a cheap synthesizer that everyone can afford and create music with, powered by 2 AAA batteries, with a built-in speaker and no bigger than a calculator – you can create music anywhere!